Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 _Richard Wesley Hamming_ (**1915** - 1988), a mathematician known for prize-winning IT solutions

+### Christopher Strachey

+_Christopher S. Strachey_ (1916 - 1975), University of Cambridge.
+A British founder of denotational semantics, and other early groundstones of programming.

 ### Richard Bellman

 Prof. _Richard Ernest Bellman_ (**1920**-1983), a mathematician  who introduced **dynamic programming** in 1953 (IEEE Medal of Honor, 1979),\